Who can become a writer?

 You’ll get faster as you progress but we’ve designed this timeframe specifically to allow for the maximum time to write, whilst still keeping our customers happy.
 Our current writers have no issues getting the work done in that time and our clients are always delighted with our efficiency.
 If you have a terrible disaster week and can’t get it done, just communicate it to us as soon as you can so we can find an alternative.
 The most important thing is that you enjoy working with us, are honest about your ability to complete jobs and ask for help where you need – we’re always happy to be in touch with you!
 Communication is KEY.

 I've run out of stationery, what do I do?

 If you’ve run out of cards, envelopes, ink etc, just contact firstname.lastname@example.org or use the help button for the messaging system in the platform.

-We always send more material than you’ll need to complete the job to allow you to make a few mistakes and/or for you to practice and make mistakes with.
-If you think you’ll run out, let us know as soon as you can (before you run out) and we’ll get you some more.
+We always send more stationery than you’ll need to complete the job to allow you to make a few mistakes and/or for you to practice with.
+If you think you’ll run out, let us know as soon as you can (before you run out) and we’ll send you some more.

 I live abroad, can I apply?

 Sadly we are currently only working with UK-based companies.
 For that reason we are working with UK-based freelancers only.

 However, we do have intentions on building a global brand and have just started building our USA team.
 So if you live in the USA you’re also welcome to apply!

 What is the online community and how do I join?